ksw2000/Computer-Networking/CH8.md

 >
 > A: It is used to set up SA in the IPsec protocol suite.

-## 8-7 Securing wireless LANs
+## 8-7 Securing Wireless LANs

-## 8-8 Operational security: firewalls and IDS
+## 8-8 Operational Security: Firewalls and IDS